uthbees/p2p-chat/README.md

 Instructions for using the software:

 1. Run the software twice in parallel.
-2. Provide a port for each instance to listen on.
-(Make sure to provide a high enough number, as the first thousand or so require elevated permissions.)
+2. Provide each instance with a screen name and a port to listen on.
+(Make sure to provide a high enough number for the port, as the first thousand or so require elevated permissions.)
 3. Connect one instance to the other by providing it with the other instance's port.
 4. Type in each instance to send text to the other.